-Ask any diver about the dive sites around Tioman and they’ll tell you stories about the amazing granite rock formations, the healthy soft and hard corals and the myriad of marine life.
+Ask any diver about the dive sites of Tioman and they’ll tell you stories about amazing granite rock formations, healthy soft and hard corals and a myriad of marine life.

 Tioman is indeed blessed with some world class dive sites.
 There’s really only one way to get a real impression of them – come and dive them yourself!